Tvkoushik/amazon-etl-pipeline/high-level-design.md

 ## Extract

-## Why Use CDC for Data Ingestion at Amazon Scale?
+### Why Use CDC for Data Ingestion at Amazon Scale?

-### Full Load vs. Incremental Load
+#### Full Load vs. Incremental Load

 - **Full Load**:
   - **Definition**: Extracts the entire dataset from the OLTP system and loads it into the warehouse, replacing existing data.
-  - **Pros**:
-    - Simple to implement.
-    - Ensures that no data is missed or corrupted.
+  - **Pros**: Simple to implement and ensures no data is missed or corrupted.
-  - **Cons**:
-    - Inefficient for large-scale datasets, requiring significant time and resources.
+  - **Cons**: Inefficient for large-scale datasets at Amazon’s scale, requires significant time and resources, high compute costs, and does not support real-time processing.
-    - High compute costs at Amazon’s scale.
-    - Does not support real-time processing.
-    - Replaces all data, which increases I/O load on both the source and the warehouse.
-  - **Conclusion**: Full load is not practical for high-volume transactional systems at Amazon scale.
+  - **Conclusion**: Not practical for high-volume transactional systems at Amazon scale.

 - **Incremental Load**:
   - **Definition**: Extracts only the changes (inserts, updates, deletes) that occurred since the last load.
-  - **Two Options**:
   - **Batch-Based Incremental**:
-      - Extracts data periodically based on timestamps or sequences.
-      - **Pros**:
-        - Simple to implement.
-        - Reduces I/O load compared to full loads.
-      - **Cons**:
-        - Delayed processing, not suitable for real-time applications.
+    - Simple to implement, reduces I/O load, but not suitable for real-time applications, and requires manual tracking of deletes.
-        - Manual tracking of deleted records.
-        - Large intervals between batches could result in missed data.
   - **Change Data Capture (CDC)**:
-      - Tracks and extracts database changes in real-time via logs or triggers.
+    - Tracks and extracts database changes in real-time via logs, ensuring real-time updates and minimal read overhead.
-      - **Pros**:
-        - Near real-time updates.
-        - Minimal read overhead on the database, thanks to log-based capture.
-        - No manual tracking for deletes, updates, and inserts—everything is automatically captured.
+    - **Pros**: Near real-time updates, minimal overhead, and automatic change tracking for inserts, updates, and deletes.
-      - **Cons**:
-        - Complex to implement, especially for distributed databases.
-        - Requires access to transaction logs (e.g., Write-Ahead Logs in PostgreSQL) or triggers.
-        - Higher operational complexity due to the need for continuous monitoring.
+    - **Cons**: Complex to implement and requires continuous monitoring.

-### Why CDC is the Best Choice ?
+### Why CDC is the Best Choice?
-- **Scalability**: CDC captures changes incrementally, making it highly scalable for environments like Amazon, where millions of changes happen every minute.
+- **Scalability**: Captures changes incrementally, handling millions of changes in real-time.
-- **Real-Time Processing**: CDC supports near real-time updates, which is crucial for use cases like order management, inventory tracking, and customer analytics at Amazon's operational scale.
+- **Real-Time Processing**: Supports near real-time updates crucial for operational systems like Amazon.
-- **No DB Locks**: Unlike traditional read queries, CDC doesn’t place additional read locks on the database, reducing contention in high-concurrency environments.
+- **No DB Locks**: Reduces contention in high-concurrency environments.
-- **Write-Ahead Logs (WAL)**:
-  - **How It Works**: CDC leverages transaction logs (e.g., PostgreSQL WAL), which record every database change.
-The logs are streamed without additional read overhead.
-  - **Pros**:
-    - No direct queries are run on the OLTP system.
-    - No risk of database performance degradation.
-  - **Cons**:
-    - Access to logs requires additional setup and may not always capture all database operations.
+- **Write-Ahead Logs (WAL)**: Uses logs without additional database reads.
-- **Manual Coding Not Required**: CDC tools like **Amazon DMS** automate log capture and change processing, eliminating the need for custom scripts.
+- **Manual Coding Not Required**: CDC tools like **Amazon DMS** automate log capture and change processing.

-### Issues with Alternative Approaches
-- **Batch-Based Incremental Loading**:
-  - **Read Overhead**: Requires periodic scans of the entire table, introducing additional database load.
-  - **Manual Handling of Deletes**: Requires custom logic to track and handle deleted records.
-  - **Latency**: Not suitable for near real-time use cases due to fixed intervals between data pulls.

 ---

 ## Best Practices for Setting up CDC with Amazon DMS and S3 Staging

 1. **Use Amazon DMS for CDC**:
-   - **Why**: DMS supports log-based CDC for databases like PostgreSQL and can capture changes continuously without locking the database.
+   - Supports log-based CDC for databases like PostgreSQL, capturing changes continuously with minimal database impact.
-   - **CDC Method**: Log-based CDC (from WAL logs) provides a non-intrusive method for capturing changes, avoiding heavy database reads and minimizing overhead.
-   - **Real-Time Sync**: Allows near real-time syncing to downstream systems.

 2. **Push Changes to Amazon S3 as Staging**:
-   - **Why Use S3**: S3 is highly scalable, cost-effective, and integrates seamlessly with the rest of the AWS ecosystem (e.g., Redshift, Glue).
+   - **Why Use S3**: S3 is scalable, cost-effective, and integrates with AWS services like Redshift and Glue.
-   - **S3 as Staging**:
-     - Allows storage of raw change data, which can be further processed before loading into the data warehouse.
-     - Supports both structured and semi-structured data.
-   - **Partitioning**: Partition S3 storage by time intervals (e.g., daily, hourly) to optimize query performance in downstream stages (e.g., Glue or Redshift).

 3. **Schema and Data Evolution**:
-   - Use **AWS Glue** Data Catalog to manage schema changes over time.
+   - Use **AWS Glue** Data Catalog to manage schema changes and handle schema drift in Redshift.
-   - Ensure that downstream consumers (e.g., Redshift) are designed to handle schema drift in case new columns are added or data types are changed.

 4. **CDC Monitoring and Error Handling**:
-   - **CloudWatch Alarms**: Set up CloudWatch for DMS task monitoring to alert if there are failures, lag, or performance degradation.
-   - **Checkpointing**: Implement checkpointing in DMS to ensure changes are only processed once and no data is lost in case of failure.
+   - Use **CloudWatch Alarms** for DMS monitoring and checkpointing to ensure changes are processed only once.
-   - **Retries**: Set up automatic retries and rollback mechanisms to handle transient failures.

 5. **Security**:
-   - **Data Encryption**: Use server-side encryption (SSE) for S3 data to ensure sensitive data is protected at rest.
-   - **Access Control**: Apply proper IAM policies to restrict access to the CDC pipeline and S3 storage.
+   - Encrypt data at rest using **SSE** in S3 and apply proper IAM policies to secure the pipeline.
-   - **Data Masking**: Use data masking or anonymization for sensitive columns (e.g., personally identifiable information) before storing data in S3.

 6. **High Availability (HA)**:
-   - **Multi-AZ DMS Replication**: Configure DMS to use multi-AZ deployments for high availability.
+   - Configure **Multi-AZ DMS Replication** and ensure failover strategies for minimal downtime.
-   - **Redundancy**: Ensure data is replicated across multiple availability zones and back up CDC logs regularly.
-   - **Failover Strategy**: Implement failover mechanisms in case of DMS instance failure, ensuring minimal downtime.

 7. **Load into Data Warehouse**:
-   - After transformation in S3, use **Amazon Redshift** for fast querying and analytics.
-   - Use **COPY** command in Redshift to load data in parallel from S3 efficiently.
+   - Use **Redshift COPY** command to load data in parallel and **MERGE** for efficient incremental updates.
-   - **Best Practice**: Use `MERGE` operations to apply changes (INSERT, UPDATE, DELETE) in Redshift, ensuring efficient incremental updates.

 ---

 ## Conclusion: Why CDC is the Best Choice

-- **Real-Time Capability**: At Amazon's scale, real-time or near-real-time data is essential for operational decisions (e.g., order processing, customer behavior analytics).
-CDC enables this with minimal latency.
+- **Real-Time Capability**: Real-time or near real-time data is essential for Amazon-scale operations.
-- **Efficient Resource Usage**: CDC extracts only the changes, reducing bandwidth, I/O load, and compute requirements compared to full or batch-based loads.
+- **Efficient Resource Usage**: CDC reduces bandwidth, I/O load, and compute requirements.
-- **Database-Friendly**: CDC uses transaction logs (WAL) to capture changes without querying the database, ensuring the OLTP system remains performant with no additional read locks or overhead.
+- **Database-Friendly**: CDC captures changes without querying the database directly, ensuring no performance degradation.
-- **Scalable and Fault-Tolerant**: Using Amazon DMS in combination with S3 for staging and Redshift for querying provides a highly scalable architecture.
-With proper monitoring, error handling, and multi-AZ deployment, the pipeline is fault-tolerant and resilient to failures.
+- **Scalable and Fault-Tolerant**: With Amazon DMS, S3, and Redshift, the architecture is highly scalable and resilient.

+---

 ## Transform Section of ETL Pipeline

 ### 1. **Objective**

-The transform stage focuses on applying necessary **data quality** checks and **transformations** as the data moves from the **raw source (S3)** to **staging tables** in **Amazon Redshift**.
-This stage ensures that the data is cleaned, validated, and transformed for downstream analytics and reporting.
+The transform stage focuses on applying **data quality** checks and **transformations** as the data moves from **raw source (S3)** to **staging tables** in **Amazon Redshift**.
+This ensures data is cleaned, validated, and prepared for analytics and reporting.

 ### 2. **Key Components**

-- **Data Quality**: Rules are applied to ensure the consistency and correctness of the data.
-Data quality checks can be defined at multiple stages (raw to staging, staging to dimensions, dimensions to facts).
+- **Data Quality**: Rules ensure data integrity at multiple stages, including null checks, range checks, and valid date checks.
-- **Transformations**: Custom and SQL-based transformations are applied to enrich and format the data for analytics.
-This stage ensures that the data is aligned with the business rules.
+- **Transformations**: Business logic is applied to enrich and format data for analytics.
-- **Error Handling and Fault Tolerance**: The pipeline includes built-in error handling and retry mechanisms to ensure resiliency at Amazon scale.
+- **Error Handling and Fault Tolerance**: The pipeline incorporates error handling and retry mechanisms to ensure resilience.

 ### 3. **Workflow Overview**

-1. **Source Data (S3)**: Parquet files generated by AWS DMS are stored in S3.
+1. **Source Data (S3)**: Parquet files from DMS are stored in S3.
-2. **Load Raw Data**: Parquet files are loaded from S3 into Spark.
+2. **Load Raw Data**: Parquet files are loaded into Spark.
-3. **Data Quality Checks**: A set of quality rules are applied to ensure the integrity of the data.
-This includes null checks, data type validations, range checks, etc.
+3. **Data Quality Checks**: Quality checks are applied to ensure the data’s integrity.
-4. **Transformations**: Data is transformed to apply enrichment, formatting, and derived calculations, ensuring readiness for analytics.
+4. **Transformations**: Data is transformed based on business rules.
-5. **Staging Tables (Redshift)**: Transformed data is loaded into Redshift staging tables.
-The staging tables are truncated before each load to ensure a clean and complete data load.
+5. **Staging Tables (Redshift)**: Transformed data is loaded into Redshift staging tables with a truncate-and-load approach.
-6. **Preactions**: The Redshift table is truncated before loading data using the `preactions` parameter.
+6. **Preactions**: The Redshift staging tables are truncated before loading.
-7. **Postactions (Optional)**: Post-load actions such as updates or final transformations can be triggered after data load.
+7. **Postactions (Optional)**: Additional transformations or updates after loading.

 ### 4. **Key Design Considerations**